Rescue, California

-Rescue, formerly Green Valley, El Dorado County, California, is an unincorporated community in El Dorado County, California.
+Rescue is an unincorporated community in El Dorado County, California.
 It is located north-northwest of Shingle Springs and north-northeast of Cameron Park.
 The zip code is 95672, and Rescue is located in area code 530.
 The town lies at an elevation of 1214 feet (370 m).

 Locale

 Rescue consists of primarily farmland, vineyards are a part of the Sierra Foothills AVA and ranches with an expanding amount of residential neighborhoods and businesses.
 Neighborhoods vary from tightly knit semi-suburban areas to more rural, spread out neighborhoods.
 Downtown Rescue is quite small, with only a post office, Fire Station, two churches, and a Community Center to distinguish it from the more rural areas.
 A restaurant operated in the former quarters of a longtime business known as Rescue Store which also sold gasoline, but has been closed for a few years.

 History

 The town of Rescue was established in 1895.
 The story goes that Andrew Hare was "rescued" from poverty by his mining, and named the town Rescue.
 The town was once a stop on the Pony Express trail between Placerville and Folsom.